 I am an artist, a mother, and a wife and that is my life.
 I live in the historic town of Berkeley Springs, West Virginia, with my husband and my two sons.
 I described myself as an artist first because I knew at the age of 6 that I wanted to be an artist.
 Back in the 70’s, I sat in my grandmother’s kitchen in Texas, and I drew a turtle from a picture that was apart of a magazine art contest.
 My grandmother gave praise to the likeness of my drawing.
 Her praise made a lasting impression on me.
 From that day on, I knew art was my passion.

 My skills are self-taught from books and my own failures.
-I am an active member of the Morgan County Arts Council, the Berkeley County Arts Council, and a member of the Berkeley Art Works Artists Co-op.
+I am an active member of the Morgan County Arts Council, a member of the MAC Ice House Artists Co-op, the Berkeley County Arts Council, and a past member of the Berkeley Art Works Artists Co-op.
 I have had work accepted into the 8th Annual Art and Earth Exhibition at the Berkeley Art Works Gallery, juried by Daniel Fulco.